alwz1/Sparkify/README.md

 #### Data Preprocessing
 Data preprocessing steps for the mini dataset are following.
-- Clean data by removing rows with missing registration values.
+- Clean data by removing rows with missing `registration` values and imputing `length` with 0.
 - Add churn event and churn user columns.
 - Add number of days since registration.
 - Add hour, day, and month columns.